brunoonovais/telemetry_tools/README.md

 ## pyang -f keys 'yang files' ##

 Generates yang keys file for a certain list of models.
+Install "pyang_keys_module.py" into your pyang installation folder and rename to keys.py to use it individually for a certain model.

 ## ncclient_get-capabilities.py ##